Texas-A-M-College-of-Engineering/aws-tamu-engr-redirect.engr.tamu.edu-rewrite-rules/README.md

 examine the *tests/tests.json* file and ensure that the new rules are correct

 ### Test file format
-An exerpt from the testing file with two tests looks like this:
+An excerpt from the testing file with two tests looks like this:

 ```json
 {